Kingston Charitable Fund

 Now more than ever, our local charities need funding.
 With your help, we can continue to provide grants for programs that are helping to make a difference in Kingston.

-For further information regarding the Kingston Charitable Fund, please contact 1300 653 356 or email firstname.lastname@example.org.
+For further information regarding the Kingston Charitable Fund, or the 2023 grants application process, please contact 1300 653 356 or email firstname.lastname@example.org.

 Who is eligible?